Friday, April 30, 2010

 Wednesday, April 14, 2010

-From scratch "box" brownies!
+My favorite from scratch "box" brownies!

 I hope the title caught your attention, and I suppose it did if you're reading this right now.
 Wise decision, friend.
 In all my years of baking, there is one item that I have never quite been able to conquer, and it's left a gaping hole in my heart stomach.
 The homemade version just can't compete with the box variety.
 (I bet you're nodding your head right now in agreement.
 In fact, I have never heard anyone say he or she preferred a homemade version to a box version.)
 So, what is this mythical treat that seems to befuddle even the most experienced of cooks?